Need to stick to a tight grocery budget but are stuck for inspiration with your shopping list?

 Easy budget weekly meal plan costing less than £20

-This is a sample meal plan for what you can do with the above budget shopping list.
+This is a sample meal plan for what you can do with the above budget shopping list to serve four people.

 For kids lunch boxes make ham or cheese sandwiches, or use leftover roast pork, or box up any leftover chicken drumsticks.